OlympusDAO/olympus-docs/docs/legacy/01_staking.md

 This historical mechanism continues to impact how OHM is represented today.
 Standard price charts only display the unstaked OHM price, creating a misleading impression of value changes.
 For example, someone who staked 1 OHM at $269 in March 2021 would have accumulated over 269 OHM by January 2023.
 Even with the unstaked price at $10, their position value would be $2,690 – a 10x increase in value despite what appears as a 96.3% price drop on conventional charts

 ![Staking Index](https://github.com/user-attachments/assets/3e746147-3d0b-4808-9974-f3e1b19a91a0)

+You might see the phrase 'Index-Adjusted' mentioned when referring to historical metrics like price, backing or supply.
+What this means is that the metric has been normalized to account for the effects of rebasing.
+For example, Index-Adjusted Supply shows what the circulating supply is on a given date if all the rebases up to that date were accounted for, providing a more accurate view of supply growth over time.
+These adjusted metrics allow for more meaningful comparisons across different time periods in Olympus' history.